gramener/gramex/gramex/apps/guide/install/README.md

 If you are behind a HTTP proxy, use `pip download --proxy=http://{proxy-host}:{port} ...`.

-On the target machine, go to the offline folder.
+Copy the `offline` folder to the target machine (which need not have an Internet connection).
 Then:

 1. Install the [Anaconda][anaconda] executable
-2. Run `pip install --no-index --find-links . gramex.tar.bz2`
+2. From the `offline` folder, run `pip install --no-index --find-links . gramex.tar.bz2`